Nitro/superside/README.md

 ![Superside Screenshot](images/SuperSideOverview1.jpg)

-SuperSide is a multi-environment console for [Sidecar](https://github.com/newrelic/sidecar)-based infrastructures.
+Superside is a multi-environment console for [Sidecar](https://github.com/newrelic/sidecar)-based infrastructures.
 It can be subscribed to state updates from Sidecar in multiple environments.
 Sidecar focuses on current state of the system, while Superside tracks history and adds